 I probably used less than a teaspoon of baking soda to clean the back of this hard plastic remote control.
 It took me about 10 minutes to get the whole thing cleared.
 You can see it in action here on the right side (below).

-If you tackle electronics, be sure to wipe out the battery compartment and let it dry, or you’ll be dealing with other problems before long.
+If you tackle electronics, be sure to wipe out the battery compartment and let it dry, or you’ll be dealing with other problems before long, like corrosion.

 I was really thrilled with how easy this solution was.
-Some things that develop a sticky film really are outdated, and that sticky film might just be nature’s way of telling you to declutter, but that wasn’t the case for the remote control of my beloved stereo.
+Some things that develop a sticky film really are outdated, and that sticky film might just be nature’s way of telling you to declutter (click here for how to declutter with the SORT and Succeed system), but that wasn’t the case for the remote control of my beloved stereo.

 Do you keep things for a long time?
 Have you ever run into the problem of some hard plastic item developing a weird sticky coating?
 Did this solution work for you, too?